DCSS 2024 Panel Preview: How to Build + Operate Affordable Housing More Sustainably - Wells + Associates

 So how does this work?

+These funding sources typically require specific thresholds in sustainability, such as achieving a green building certification and meeting Zero Energy Ready Homes and Energy Star certifications.
 There is always a premium to achieving sustainability requirements.
-Without getting into the technicalities many of the building components that come at premium are windows, HVAC systems, ductwork, lighting and appliances.
+Without getting into the technicalities many of the building components that come at a premium are windows, HVAC systems, ductwork, lighting, and appliances.

-APAH is able to layer the different available funding sources, allowing us to finance the construction and the implementation of these sustainability components.
+APAH can layer the different available funding sources, allowing us to finance the construction and the implementation of these sustainability components.
 In addition, sources such as HIEE are one of the many sources that allow us to close the finance gap which is also a common challenge we face in the development of affordable housing.
+In summary, the net benefit of sustainability in affordable housing is that our residents benefit by paying lower utility bills throughout the cycle of their lease.

 Q: What environmental benefits come from the reduction in the amount of parking constructed?